-The Amazon: The World's Largest Rainforest
+The Amazon Rainforest: The World's Largest Rainforest

-By Rhett Butler
+By Rhett A. Butler [Last update June 4, 2020]

 The Amazon River Basin is home to the largest rainforest on Earth.
-The basin -- roughly the size of the forty-eight contiguous United States -- covers some 40% of the South American continent and includes parts of eight South American countries: Brazil, Bolivia, Peru, Ecuador, Colombia, Venezuela, Guyana, and Suriname, as well as French Guiana, a department of France.
+The basin -- roughly the size of the forty-eight contiguous United States -- covers some 40 percent of the South American continent and includes parts of eight South American countries: Brazil, Bolivia, Peru, Ecuador, Colombia, Venezuela, Guyana, and Suriname, as well as French Guiana, a department of France.

 The basin is drained by the Amazon River, the world's largest river in terms of discharge, and the second longest river in the world after the Nile.
 The river is made up of over 1,100 tributaries, 17 of which are longer than 1000 miles, and two of which (the Negro and the Madeira) are larger, in terms of volume, than the Congo river.

-At one time Amazon River flowed westward, perhaps as part of a proto-Congo (Zaire) river system from the interior of present day Africa when the continents were joined as part of Gondwana.
+At one time Amazon River flowed westward, perhaps as part of a proto-Congo river system from the interior of present day Africa when the continents were joined as part of Gondwana.
 Fifteen million years ago, the Andes were formed by the collision of the South American plate with the Nazca plate.
 The rise of the Andes and the linkage of the Brazilian and Guyana bedrock shields, blocked the river and caused the Amazon to become a vast inland sea.
 Gradually this inland sea became a massive swampy, freshwater lake and the marine inhabitants adapted to life in freshwater.
 For example, over 20 species of stingray, most closely related to those found in the Pacific Ocean, can be found today in the freshwaters of the Amazon.